matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 client agrees to a particular set of terms.
 We decided against this in favour of re-using existing primitives that already exist in the Matrix ecosystem.
 Custom HTTP Headers are not used anywhere else within Matrix.
-This also gives a very simple and natural way for ISes to enforce that users may only bind 3pids to their own mxids.
+This also gives a very simple and natural way for ISes to enforce that users may only bind 3PIDs to their own MXIDs.

 This introduces a different way of accepting terms from the client/server API which uses User-Interactive Authentication.
 In the client/server API, the use